BillCruise/LinearAlgebra/glossary.md

 1. Reduce A to an echelon form U by a sequence of row replacement operations, if possible.
 (If this is not possible, the matrix is not factorizable using the LU algorithm.)
 2. Place entries in L such that the same sequence of row operations reduces L to I.

+When A = LU, the equation Ax = b can be written as L(Ux) = b.
+Substituting y for Ux, we can find x by solving the pair of equations

+Ly = b

+Ux = y

+First solve Ly = b for y, then solve Ux = y for x.
+Each equation is easy to solve because L and U are triangular.

 ## 2.8 Subspaces of ℝ<sup>n</sup>

 A **subspace** of ℝ<sup>n</sup> is any set H in ℝ<sup>n</sup> that has three properties: